guilhemmarchand/kafka-docker-splunk/README.md

 #### Kafka Smart Monitoring application

-Once your environment is up, download the Kafka Monitoring Application, install from Splunk Web UI, ideally restart Splunk via the UI and appreciate a fully ready, up and running monitoring solution.
+If you use a local or remote Splunk instance, download and install the application from Splunk Base:

 https://splunkbase.splunk.com/app/4268/

+If you use Splunk on Docker, the app is already installed for you.

 ![telegraf-kafka.png](./img/telegraf-kafka.png)